itskyleng/CubeTimerWebsitePractice/README.md

 # CubeTimerWebsitePractice
-Repo to practice making a Rubik's cube scrambler and timer
+Repo to practice making a Rubik's cube scrambler and timer.